-The CODAR data products, except the GIF format, are all stored in the archive and are retrieved on request.
+The CODAR Manufacturer Surface Currents products, except the GIF format, are all stored in the archive and are retrieved on request.
 The GIF format is generated from the PNG files on the fly.
 The formats are described below.
+These data products, except the GIF format, are as provided by the manufacturer's software.